WPDevelopers/wp-scheduled-posts/readme.txt

 [MORE ABOUT PLUGIN](https://wpdeveloper.com/plugins/wp-scheduled-posts/) ◼️ [DOCUMENTATION](https://wpdeveloper.com/docs-category/wp-scheduled-posts/) ◼️ [SUPPORT FORUM](https://wordpress.org/support/plugin/wp-scheduled-posts/)

 https://youtu.be/oBD7MbtWvcQ

-### SCHEDULE YOUR WORDPRESS POSTS IN ADVANCED AND POST AUTOMATICALLY ON SOCIAL PLATFORMS:
+### SCHEDULE YOUR WORDPRESS POSTS IN ADVANCE AND POST AUTOMATICALLY ON SOCIAL PLATFORMS:

 -   Revamp the entire content writing experience with SchedulePress
 -   Automatically share on Facebook, Twitter, LinkedIn, Pinterest
 -   Schedule hundreds of posts using the editorial calendar
 -   Manage multiple authors from one place
--   Query optimization to reduce load time &amp; make faster
+-   Query optimization to reduce load time & make content management faster
 -   Send email alerts to authors about blog status
 -   Customize social share templates for auto schedule
 -   Directly share without notifications or reminders
 -   Auto publish missed schedule posts [PRO]
 -   Automatically share on selected dates regularly [PRO]
 -   Auto share blogs on multi social profiles [PRO]
+-   Schedule update for already published blog post or page [PRO]
--   **[New] Full Scheduling feature in Elementor**
+-   Full Scheduling feature in Classic Editor, Gutenberg & Elementor

-You will be on vacation from next Saturday but want your website to stay active as your regular day?
-Yes, you can schedule posts in advance for those days and SchedulePress brings you the **editorial calendar** with it to lets you see when your posts have been scheduled.
+Want your website to remain active while you're on vacation?
+Yes, you can schedule posts in advance for those days and SchedulePress brings you the editorial calendar with it to let you see when your posts have been scheduled.

 From one place, you can easily get an overview of your blog posts and when each post will be published.
-Not just that, it allows you to drag and drop to edit and move posts right from the editorial calendar.
+Not only that, it allows you to drag & drop to edit & move posts right from the editorial calendar.

 ## MANAGE YOUR POST SCHEDULING WITH SUPER HANDY FEATURES (FREE)

-**◾ Schedule Calendar:** Manage your content with a great visual calendar.
-You can add posts in the queue, and SchedulePress will publish them on your desired days and hours.
-You can move the scheduled post on a different date right from the schedule calendar.
+**◾ Schedule Calendar:** Manage your content with a great drag and drop visual calendar.
+You can add posts to the queue, and SchedulePress will publish them on your desired days and hours.
+You can also move the scheduled post to a different date right from the scheduled calendar.

-**◾ Dashboard Widget:** Check your scheduled & draft post right from the dashboard as SchedulePress will enable a widget in your WordPress dashboard.
-Either you are running a multi-author blog or a single author blog, seeing all your posts status from dashboard could be super convenient.
+**◾ Dashboard Widget:** Check your scheduled & draft post right from the dashboard, as SchedulePress will enable a widget in your WordPress dashboard.
+Whether you are running a multi-author blog or a single-author blog, seeing all your post's statuses from the dashboard could be super convenient.

-**◾ Drag & Drop Feature:** While organizing your scheduled content, you can quickly organize content using easy-to-use drag & drop feature.
+**◾ Drag & Drop Feature:** While organizing scheduled content, you can quickly organize them using the easy-to-use drag & drop feature.

-**◾ Save Times On Content Creation:** If you want to create a new post or add a photo to be published on a specific time period, you don't need to go back on your dashboard and click on Post to Add New Post.
+**◾ Save Times On Content Creation:** If you want to create a new post or add a photo to be published in a specific time period, you don’t need to go back on your dashboard and click on Post to Add New Post.
 You can create a new post right from the SchedulePress Content Calendar.

 **◾ Manage Multiple Author Efficiently:** Managing multiple authors for a blog is never an easy task.
 But you can make the process easier using our schedule calendar and manage co-authors from one place.

-**◾ Get Full Control Over Scheduling Posts:** Configure specific post types, categories, and allow users who can maintain your WordPress blog schedules.
+**◾ Get Full Control Over Scheduling Posts:** Configure specific post types and categories, and allow users who can maintain your WordPress blog schedules.
 It can be only the administrator, editor, author, or more.

 **◾ Notify WordPress Users With Email:** Send email alerts to authors or users when a post is published, trashed, or has been scheduled.
 It will let our users be aware of the status of their current blog posts.

-**◾ Auto Share Posts On Multi Social Profiles:** Easily schedule, auto-share, or do instant share your blog posts from WordPress dashboard to multiple social media platforms like Facebook page & group, Twitter, Pinterest, and LinkedIn profiles.
+**◾ Auto Share Posts On Multi Social Profiles:** Easily schedule, auto-share, or instant share blog posts from the WordPress dashboard to multiple social media platforms like Facebook page & group, Twitter, Pinterest, and LinkedIn profiles.

 **◾ Configure Auto Social Share Templates:** Personalize your WordPress blog with preferred social media templates by configuring all exclusive features by SchedulePress.
 Each social share channel template comes with specific and unique features.